 We will also ensure that any service providers (including managers or trusts) that we deal with also take such steps.

-Where BNY Mellon is aware of reasonable grounds to believe there has been unauthorised access to, unauthorised disclosure of, or a loss of personal information that BNY Mellon holds, and is likely to result in serious harm to persons concerned in the personal information accessed, disclosed and/or lost, then a notification to the persons concerned and Office of the Australian Information Commissioner (“OAIC”) might be required pursuant to the Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth).
+Where BNY Mellon is aware that there are reasonable grounds to believe there has been unauthorised access to, unauthorised disclosure of, or a loss of personal information that BNY Mellon holds, and is likely to result in serious harm to persons concerned in the personal information accessed, disclosed and/or lost, then a notification to the persons concerned and Office of the Australian Information Commissioner (“OAIC”) might be required pursuant to the Privacy Act 1988.
 Such disclosure would include a description of the data breach and the kinds of information concerned, but would not include the personal information.

 8. Access and correction

-The APP give you a right to access the personal information that we hold about you (subject to some exceptions).
+You have a right to access the personal information that we hold about you (subject to some exceptions).
 You can contact our Privacy Officer (details below) to make a request.
-Generally, BNY Mellon will provide you with access within a reasonable time frame, to your personal information that we hold, unless a particular exception applies, such as where:
+Generally, BNY Mellon will, after verifying your identity, provide you with access within a reasonable time frame, to your personal information that we hold, unless a particular exception applies, such as where: